New Grantee: The Bermuda Sloop Foundation

 - Develop curriculum to be used on-board the Spirit of Bermuda focused on marine debris exploring: how land-based litter ends up in the ocean, how long it takes to breakdown, and the impacts it has on the wildlife and habitat around Bermuda.
 Students will also learn about how to reduce their individual impact, as well as how to encourage more sustainable efforts in Bermuda.

-- Implement marine debris program on each 5 day student voyage (approx. 300 youth per year).
+- Implement marine debris programs on each 5-day student voyage (approx. 300 youth per year).

 - Conduct trawls for ocean plastics to investigate how plastics degrade and how plastic pollution exists even at the smallest scale.

 - Evaluate increases in knowledge and awareness among participants, and capture long-term behavior change among students and community.

 The Bermuda Sloop Foundation is an active registered Bermuda charity, that owns and operates the STV Spirit of Bermuda, which is entering its 10th year of operation.
 The Bermuda Sloop Foundation is committed to providing positive expeditionary learning experiences for almost every student on the island.
 In the course of a “school year,” approximately 300 Middle School-age students participate in a 5-day, 4-night rite of passage, using Training Under Sail, a uniquely powerful context for learning and self discovery.
 Briefly, students enter into a new operating community completely disconnected from their life ashore; they become trainee crew.